50 Metaphors for Strength, Courage, and Endurance

 1. “With an iron will, he pushed through the most difficult times.”

-2. “Her iron will never wavered, even in the hardest of circumstances.”
+2. “Her iron will never waver, even in the hardest of circumstances.”

 3. A Tower of Strength